 1. Incident Name Charles County COVID-19 2.
-Operational Period Date From: Time From: 5/27/20 8:00 Date To: Time To: 5/30/20 8:00 3.
-Safety Message/Expanded Safety Message, Safety Plan, Site Safety Plan: "Hand sanitizer is 70 to 80% alcohol which is highly flammable.
-Make sure its dry before placing your hands next to an ignition source."
-1. Total identified PUI's transported as of 5/27: 819 Total # of patients testing positive : 138 2.
+Operational Period Date From: 5/27/20 Time From: 8:00 Date To: 5/30/20 Time To: 8:00 3.
+Safety Message/Expanded Safety Message, Safety Plan, Site Safety Plan: "Complacency is the silent killer.
+Stay Aware, stay in Focus and stay Safe."
+1. Total identified PUI's transported as of 5/28: 826 Total # of patients testing positive : 138 2.
 PPE stockpiles remain stable with an estimated supply range of 10+ days based on current call volumes.
 3. EMSOP Special Order 2020-01 Version 4.1 has been updated to include new travel guidance from MIEMSS as well as out of County decon best practices.
 4. As this is a rapidly changing landscape, leaders should review any changes with their personnel each morning.
 5. Speical Order 2020-04 Version 1.1 was released on 05-05-2020.
 New guidelines for personnel at the beginning of their shift, end of their shift and at the station.
 6. Personnel who report having a fever, sore throat, cough or other respiratory related symptoms should stay at home and self-isolate until they are symptom free for a period of 72 hours.
 7. The County's Peer Support Team has been activated and will make weekly wellness checks with our County's first responders.
 8. Please remember that PPE caches are for EVERYONE.
 We are all in this TOGETHER so there is NO career and volunteer PPE caches.
 9. Special Order 2020-03 V2.1 was updated on 05-06-20.
 New guidelines added on employee return to work procedures.
 10. Ambulance and cruiser decon services at CRMC have been extended through June 30th.
 Site Safety Plan(s) Located At: <input type="checkbox"/> Yes <input checked="" type="checkbox"/> No 5.
-Prepared by: Name: John Filer Title: Safety Officer Signature: ICS 208 IAP Page 7 Date/Time: May 27, 2020 @14:00
+Prepared by: Name: John Filer Title: Safety Officer Signature: ICS 208 IAP Page 7 Date/Time: May 28, 2020 @14:00